 Nodes are the region with very low probability density typically which goes to zero.
 There are (n-1) nodes in the boundary surface diagram of s-orbital with ‘n’ principle quantum number.
 This kind of nodes is also observed in the surface diagram of p, d and f orbitals.

-For more information about boundary surface diagram and atomic orbitals, download Byju’s-The learning app from play store.
+For more information about boundary surface diagram and atomic orbitals, download BYJU’S – The learning app to play store.